Financing Your Legal Education

 If you selected the wrong code (001536), remove it and add the correct one to expedite the awarding process.

-As a graduate/professional student, you do not need to provide your parent’s financial information when filing the FAFSA.
+As a graduate/professional student, you do not need to provide your parent’s financial information when completing the FAFSA.
 On the Student Education page under the Student Demographics section of the FAFSA, please be sure to indicate that you will be working on a graduate/professional degree in the upcoming school year.

 The preferred FAFSA filing date for Miami Law is February 1, but the final deadline for each academic year varies based on your enrollment.

-For more information and instructions on how to complete the FAFSA please visit studentaid.gov
+For more information and instructions on how to complete the FAFSA, please visit studentaid.gov.

 • 2.
-Receive a Loan Package Notification from Office of Financial Aid (March - June)
+Receive a Loan Package Notification from Office of Financial Aid (February - June)

 The Office of Financial Assistance and Employment will send you an email notification once you have been packaged.